Communications in Somalia: Television

 The Mogadishu-based Somali National Television is the principal national public service broadcaster.
 On 18 March 2011, the Ministry of Information of the Transitional Federal Government began experimental broadcasts of the new TV channel.
 After a 20-year hiatus, the station was shortly thereafter officially re-launched on 4 April 2011.
 SNTV broadcasts 24 hours a day, and can be viewed both within Somalia and abroad via terrestrial and satellite platforms.

 Additionally, Somalia has several private television networks, including Horn Cable Television and Universal TV.
 Two such TV stations re-broadcast Al-Jazeera and CNN.
 Eastern Television Network and SBC TV air from Bosaso, the commercial capital of Puntland.
 The Puntland and Somaliland regions also each have one government-run TV channel, Puntland TV and Radio and Somaliland National TV, respectively.

+As of 2015, the following channels in Somaliland had terrestrial broadcasts: Bulsho TV, Eastern Television Network, Shabelle TV, SBC, Somaliland Space Channel and Somaliland National Television.

 Print

 In the early 2000s, print media in Somalia reached a peak in activity.
 Around 50 newspapers were published in Mogadishu alone during this period, including Qaran, Mogadishu Times, Sana'a, Shabelle Press, Ayaamaha, Mandeeq, Sky Sport, Goal, The Nation, Dalka, Panorama, Aayaha Nolosha, Codka Xuriyada and Xidigta Maanta.
 In 2003, as new free electronic media outlets started to proliferate, advertisers increasingly began switching over from print ads to radio and online commercials in order to reach more customers.
 A number of the broadsheets in circulation subsequently closed down operations, as they were no longer able to cover printing costs in the face of the electronic revolution.
 In 2012, the political Xog Doon and Xog Ogaal and Horyaal Sports were reportedly the last remaining newspapers printed in the capital.
 According to Issa Farah, a former editor with the Dalka broadsheet, newspaper publishing in Somalia is likely to experience a resurgence if the National Somali Printing Press is re-opened and the sector is given adequate public support.

-Online news outlets covering Somalia include Garowe Online, Wardheernews, Horseedmedia, Calannka, Jowhar, Hiiraan, Boramanews and Puntland Post.
+Online news outlets covering Somalia include Garowe Online, Wardheernews, Horseedmedia, Calannka, Jowhar, Hiiraan, Boramanews, Somali Posts and Puntland Post.